Peeps around the World

 I know what this moral code will not contain: It will not contain the gospel of Jesus Christ, but a man made moral code which will never succeed due to mankind’s inherent wickedness.

 I have a solution to this moral dilemma that South Africa faces.
-It’s called the 10 commandments.
+It’s called Jesus Christ the Son of God and the 10 commandments

 —————————-